 There are those reading this who will say, “Wait a minute Steve, doesn’t Music for the Soul have non-performance music videos.
 The answer is yes.
 We have produced a grand total of three non-performance music videos out of a catalog of over one hundred songs.
 Two of them were released three years after the initial audio release.
 Only one song in our entire catalogue debuted as a music video.

 It is becoming increasingly difficult to get people to listen without music videos.
 I have no illusions as to my ability to change the listening habits of music consumers.
 Pandora – no pun intended – is out of this particular box.

 However, I have made the commitment that when we make the rare decision to do a video we will make sure that it works to support and reinforce the lyric content of the song, something many music videos don’t even pretend to attempt to do.

 In closing, I mentioned a challenge in the sub-titling of this article.
 If you are willing.

 I’d like to ask you to seek out some new music this week, some songs you haven’t heard before.
 Find a quiet space where you won’t be interrupted.
 Put some headphones or earbuds in, close your eyes, and give your total attention to the music.

-Take note if the visuals you see in your own mind’s eye; the emotions you feel.
+Take note of the visuals you see in your own mind’s eye; the emotions you feel.

-When you do, you will have made only music video that really matters.
+When you do, you will have made the only music video that really matters.
 Yours.